exponential-decay/the-format-registry/README.md

 ### Legal

-This site is bought to you by aggregating numerous other resources.
+This site is brought to you by aggregating numerous other resources.
 If those sources appear on this site, they are listed below.

 - [PRONOM](http://www.nationalarchives.gov.uk/PRONOM/Default.aspx) data is licensed